-Nicola and Warrick aim to not only create one of the Country Pub Epicurean destinations in Australia, but to create an integrated food and hospitality business from farm to plate…and back again… by growing all of the vegetable, fruit and salad leaves at Penobscot Farm, and returning waste back through compost.
+Nicola and Warrick aim to not only create one of the best Country Pub and Epicurean destinations in Australia – they have created an integrated food and hospitality business from farm to plate…and back again… by growing all of the vegetable, fruit and salad leaves at Penobscot Farm, and returning waste back through compost.

 “We aim to transform Watervale and in doing so the Clare Valley into one of the most desirable tourist destinations in South Australia.
 The key is how we intend to do this.
 We want to bring the community along with us, providing a hub of local interaction, opportunities for suppliers, employment and career growth.”

-In the development stage of our business we are focussed on the highest quality outcome in the mid to long term.
+In the development stage of our business we will focus on the highest quality outcome in the mid to long term.
 We are investing to create an amazing and unique environment people will want to enjoy – whether as customer, supplier or staff member.

 An eco-system refers to both the ecological system, and also the economy in which we operate.
 These notions are not in conflict.
 You need economic sustainability in order to fund sustainable ecological practice.